ngdonna2020/Guide/README.md

 - format axis bold: Right click on axis, choose format, and then set to bold
 - bold tooltip: Right click format, and then under default worksheet formatting, choose tooltip and make it bold OR Click on tooltip in the marks card, and then make it bold OR Click on worksheet in menu bar, then tooltip, and then select bold option
 - italicize tooltip: Click on tooltip, select text, and use italics option OR Click Format from Menu bar, choose Font, and then edit tooltip option OR Click on worksheet in Menu, select tooltip, then use italic option
-- make rows or columns bold without affecting othersChoose format from Menu bar, select row or column, and select Bold under header optionRight click row or column, choose format.
-In font option click on bol
+- make row or col bold w/o affecting others: Choose format from Menu bar, select row or column, and select Bold under header option OR Right click row or column, choose format.
+In font option click on bold

--
+# Animate visualizations in workbook
+- Choose Format > Animations.
+To animate every sheet, under Workbook Default, click On.
+Then for Duration, choose a preset, or specify a custom duration of up to 10 seconds.
+For Style, choose Simultaneous to play all animations at once or Sequential to fade out marks, move and sort them, and then fade them in.
+- To override workbook defaults for a particular sheet, change the settings under Selected Sheet.

+# Wildcard search (*)
+- use Wildcard Search to set up search criteria to automatically include tables in your union.
+Use the wildcard character, which is an asterisk (*), to match a sequence or pattern of characters in the Excel workbook and worksheet names, Google Sheets workbook and worksheet names, text file names, JSON file names, .pdf file names, and database table names.
+When working with Excel, text file data, JSON file, .pdf file data, you can also use this method to union files across folders, and worksheets across workbooks.
+- Search is scoped to the selectedconnection.
+The connection and the tables available in a connection are shown on the left pane of the Data source page
 # Map
 - Can edit the map background etc using Map Layers